High School Programs

-Explore the evolving world of communications and media
+Explore the Evolving World of Communication and Media

-The School of Communication offers current high school students two exciting opportunities to visit campus and learn what it's like to study in one of our innovative communications majors.
-During the summer, individual students can take part in our week-long Media Workshops, an intensive, hands-on experience that has participants producing print and online projects.
-During the academic year, school groups visit for High School Media Day, one in the fall, one in the spring.
+The School of Communication offers current high school students two exciting opportunities to visit Point Park University's Downtown Pittsburgh campus and learn what it's like to study in one of our innovative communication majors.

 Point Park University campus, Downtown Pittsburgh